Welcome to the Duncan lab website.

 Our broad interest is marine microbial chemical ecology.
 Which microbes produce chemistry?
 What influences these processes?
 Are there boundaries to this exchange?
 If so, what are they defined by?
 Ecology?
 Evolution (phylogeny)?
 Biogeography?
 Ultimately, understanding what underpins these fascinating and complex processes will enable an 'informed biodiscovery' approach to new chemistry.
 We all agree that new medicines are needed.
 To address this, we are creating a map of this microbial chemical language, kind of big picture of a microbial world.
 Discovery is what we do.

 We enjoy interdisciplinary research and working with interesting people.
-We welcome new connections, collaborations and discussions - please get in touch, we'd love to hear from you!
+We welcome new connections, collaborations and discussions - we'd love to hear from you and we strongly encourage people who would like to join the Duncan lab to get in touch!